berkovich-pavel/atom-minify-stand-alone/README.md

 # atom-minify-stand-alone

 Minify css / js files using native json regular expression.
+String literal can be parsed normally now.

 This package is in early development.
-**Do not exclude string literal, which means they may be modified, be aware!**
+Any issue is welcome.

-However, it works well in most css files and many js files.
+It works well in most css files and most js files.
-It is recommended to check the validity before formal use.
+However, it is recommended to check the validity before formal use.

 # Prerequesite
 - None